-In this example, the machine is being used as a server - see "Setting up the Server."
+In this example, the machine is being used as a server - see "Setting up the Server" on page 71.

-2. Use the recording you have created to install the product on a remote machine see "Installing on the Remote Machine" on page 75.
+2. Use the recording you have created to install the product on a remote machine - see "Installing on the Remote Machine" on page 72.